-The rules of the SEC require that we include in our proxy statement a line-graph presentation comparing cumulative stockholder returns on our common stock with the Nasdaq Composite Index (which tracks the aggregate price performance of equity securities of companies traded on the Nasdaq) and either a published industry or line-of-business standard index or an index of peer companies selected by us.
+The rules of the SEC require that we include in our proxy statement a line-graph presentation comparing cumulative stockholder returns on our common stock with the Nasdaq Composite Index (which tracks the aggregate price performance of equity securities of companies traded on the Nasdaq) and either a published industry or line-ofbusiness standard index or an index of peer companies selected by us.
 We have elected to use the Nasdaq Biotechnology Index (consisting of a group of approximately 75 companies in the biotechnology sector) for purposes of the performance comparison that appears below.

-The following graph shows the cumulative total stockholder return assuming the investment of \$100 and the reinvestment of dividends and is based on the returns of the component companies weighted according to their market capitalizations as of the end of each period for which returns are indicated.
+The graph shows the cumulative total stockholder return assuming the investment of \$100 and the reinvestment of dividends and is based on the returns of the component companies weighted according to their market capitalizations as of the end of each period for which returns are indicated.
 No dividends have been declared on our common stock.
 The graph commences as of December 31, 2000.
 The stockholder return shown on the graph below is not necessarily indicative of future performance, and we do not make or endorse any predictions as to future stockholder returns.

-COMPARISON OF 5 YEAR CUMULATIVE TOTAL RETURN AMONG RIGEL PHARMACEUTICALS, INC., THE NASDAQ STOCK MARKET (U.S.) INDEX AND THE NASDAQ BIOTECHNOLOGY INDEX
+COMPARISON OF 49 MONTH CUMULATIVE TOTAL RETURN AMONG RIGEL PHARMACEUTICALS, INC., THE NASDAQ MARKET (U.S.) INDEX AND THE NASDAQ BIOTECHNOLOGY INDEX

-^{ \$100} invested on 12/31/00 in stock or indexincluding reinvestment of dividends.
+\$100 invested on 11/29/00 in stock or on 10/31/00 in indexincluding reinvestment of dividends.
 Fiscal year ending December 31.